-A rotavirus infection in babies or young children is usually minor, generally lasting for about 3 to 8 days.
+A rotavirus infection in babies or young children tends to last for about 3 to 8 days.
 The infection usually goes away on its own.
-Sometimes, rotavirus infection can lead to severe loss of body fluids (dehydration), which can be life-threatening.
+Sometimes rotavirus infection can lead to severe loss of body fluids (dehydration), which can be life-threatening.
 Preventing dehydration is an important part of treatment for rotavirus infection.

 Rotavirus immunization is recommended for all babies.
 It helps protect against rotavirus infection.